mc2-project/secure-xgboost/doc/tutorials/distributed.rst

 The tracker is logically distinct from all nodes in the cluster, and does not actually perform any computation.
 Once it has finished setting up the topology, the tracker has finished its job.
 However, a user may choose to colocate the tracker with a master/worker node for simplicity.

-The tracker initially communicates with all nodes in the cluster over SSH.
-This means that the tracker's SSH public key must be authorized by every node in the cluster.
-Once this initial communication has finished, all other inter-node communication happens over TLS.

-Before training begins, Distributed Secure XGBoost leverages *inter-enclave attestation* to authenticate all enclaves in the cluster -- each enclave attests all neighboring enclaves to verify the enclave's identity and to verify that the enclave will be running the proper code.
+Before training begins, the tracker first logs into each node in the cluster via SSH and configures it for distributed training.
+Distributed Secure XGBoost then leverages *inter-enclave attestation* to authenticate all enclaves in the cluster -- each enclave attests all neighboring enclaves to verify the enclave's identity and to verify that the enclave will be running the proper code.
+During attestation, enclaves establish TLS connections with one another, enabling a secure channel to communicate on whie training.

 ********************
 Distributed Training
 ********************